Junior Eurovision Song Contest 2011: Logo and graphic design

-Voting rules changes
+Voting rule changes

-Changes to the voting included that televoting was possible after all songs had been performed, and not from the beginning of the show as in previous years - returning to the rules active in 2003-2005.
-Each country's spokesperson also announced all the points during their presentation, due to the lower number of participating countries, as it was done in 2003-2004.
+Changes to the voting rules included allowing televoting after all songs had been performed, and not from the beginning of the show as in previous years - returning to the rules active in 2003-2005.
+Each country's spokesperson also announced all the points from 1 to 12 during their presentation, due to the lower number of participating countries, as done in 2003-2004.

 Contest overview

 The event took place on 3 December 2011 at 21:30 AMT (19:30 CET).
 Thirteen countries participated, with the running order published on 11 October 2011.
 All the countries competing were eligible to vote with the jury and televote.
 Georgia won with 108 points, with the Netherlands and Belarus completing the top three.
 Ukraine, Macedonia and Latvia occupied the bottom three positions.

 The show was opened with a traditional dance performance.
-The interval included Molly Sanden performing "Spread a Little Light", whilst Sirusho performed a remixed version of "Qélé, Qélé" and last year's winner Vladimir Arzumanyan also took to the stage.
+The interval included Molly Sanden performing "Spread a Little Light", whilst Sirusho performed a remixed version of "Qélé, Qélé".
+The previous year's winner, Vladimir Arzumanyan, also took to the stage.